Tyrod Taylor Player Prop Bets for NFL Week 12 | Houston vs. New York 11/28/2021

 Season Stats

-- This year, Taylor has racked up 763 passing yards (76.3 yards per game) while going 69-for-111 (62.2% completion percentage) and throwing three touchdowns and three interceptions.
+- Taylor leads Houston with 763 passing yards (76.3 ypg) on 69-of-111 with three touchdowns against three interceptions this season.

-- He's also chipped in on the ground, with 106 rushing yards (10.6 ypg) on 14 carries with three rushing touchdowns.
+- He's also helped out on the ground, with 106 rushing yards (10.6 ypg) on 14 carries with three rushing touchdowns.

-- The Texans have thrown the football in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
-This offensive attack ranks 32nd in the NFL in points scored.
+- The Texans have run 57.1% passing plays and 42.9% rushing plays this season.
+They rank 32nd in the NFL in scoring.

-- Taylor has thrown 21 passes in the red zone this season, 30.9% of his team's red zone plays.
+- Taylor has attempted 21 of his 111 passes in the red zone, accounting for 30.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Jets.